Have you ever found yourself wondering if the reason your images are always slightly soft or out of focus could actually be down to your LENS?

 If it is just one lens, you could simply send it back to the manufacturer and request a different version of the lens, and hope that the next one is better.

 If you have a higher spec camera, you can do something called micro-focusing adjustments in camera (note: you won’t have this feature on entry to mid level cameras) This is when you can manually calibrate your camera to your lens - in other words, bring your lens and your camera together.
 You’ll need a calibration tool like the the Datacolor LensCal.
 You can do this with all your lenses if need be!

 If the camera doesn’t have this feature, or the idea of doing it freaks you out (understandable!) you can send the camera and the lens to your camera manufacturer to do this for you.

 In most cases, you’ll find that your lens is pretty darn spot on, in which case, if you are getting more soft images than you would like, be sure to learn the various focus techniques for different types of images.

 Most people don’t do all the things I teach you inside my Auto to Awesome course, so if you want to get images so sharp you could slice your finger open on them, be sure to get yourself onto the waitlist.
 We have a whole MODULE on getting sharp images, plus modules on light, white balance, exposure, manual mode and composition, so we’ve got it all covered :-)

-(Or you can make a start with some of the basics in my Guide to Sharp Photos which you can download riiiiight here)
+(Or you can make a start with some of the basics in my 90 Day Photography Learning Blueprint which you can download riiiiight here)

 Hold up!
 NOTHING looks like it is in focus!
 What now?